English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 year supplied sufficient money for such a meal.

-game was mainly played at the weekends with friends and fellow villagers and
+crosse game was mainly played at the weekends with friends and fellow

-days when there were no crosse societies, it was often the church, and later
+there were no crosse societies, it was often the church, and later the

-and the organising committee assigned every playing day a different teammate.
+committee assigned every playing day a different teammate.
+The

 A poster from 1901 announcing an important tournament in Belœil, Belgium.